Have you heard the inspiring stories of women who tried Autoimmune Paleo (AIP) / changing their diet completely and got amazing results?

 Take the time to acknowledge your inner fears.
 This will help you conquer any distracting emotions.

 Step 2: Vent all the negativity that’s consuming you in your anxiety journal.
+Take as much time as you need.

 Step 3: After this exercise, take a few more seconds to analyze how you’re feeling.

-- Question #2: Do you feel more present?
+- Are you feeling more present?

-- Question #3: Do you feel extremely pleased?
+- Do you feel extremely pleased?

 🔹 Case scenario: